 As far as other dairy products, we keep some #10 cans of powdered butter, powdered cheese, and powdered eggs (although now we have chickens).
 Be aware that these won’t last as long as the powdered milk.
 I believe most manufacturers indicate about 5 years shelf life.
 Check the label.
 So be sure to use/consume and rotate so you don’t waste it.

-We also freeze some (not too much) block cheese in a chest freezer.
-Although be aware that the cheese may be a bit crumbly afterwards.
+We also freeze some (though not too much) block cheese in a chest freezer.
+Be aware that the cheese may be a bit crumbly after having been frozen for some time.

 Meats (20 lbs)